 Due has become a very popular app among adults with ADHD.
 This app does cost money, but it's fairly low at only $4.99.
 There are also in-app purchases that can be made but they aren't necessary to enjoy the base experience.
 This simple app allows you to set reminders for yourself so that you can accomplish everything that you need to get done.
 This could be something simple like taking your medication or remembering to put the laundry in the dryer.
 It keeps you on task by reminding you what to do at the right times.

 If you ignore the reminder on your phone, then it will continue to go off every ten minutes.
 You'll need to set the task as accomplished in order to make the alert go away.
 This does a good job of keeping you focused on your daily chores.
 If you have a hard time focusing, then this may work out very nicely for you.
 It does have a sleek interface and is very easy to use, so it's worth your consideration even if it does cost a small amount of money.

 RescueTime is a different type of app that is all about making sure that you don't waste too much time on your phone or the computer.
-Living with ADHD is tough and it's especially difficult not to become distracted by playing on your phone or surfing the web.
+Living with ADHD is tough and it's especially difficult not to become distracted by playing on your phone, surfing the web, playing video games, etcetera.
 Many people wind up losing hours of productivity every single day due to spending too much time on their personal devices.
 This handy app can help you to set limits for yourself so that you only spend a certain amount of time online or messing around with your phone.

 You'll be able to receive a mobile notification alert when you've reached your designated time limit on a specific device.
 This works for your phone, computer, and tablet.
 It makes it easy to recognize how much time you're spending online and it can help to promote healthier habits.
 You'll even be able to see how well you're doing in the form of the Productivity Pulse feature.
 This scores and measures your improvement, allowing you to continue to make strides toward being more productive.